 - How much money should I bring?

 It is entirely up to you how much money you want to bring on your voyage, but we suggest taking about € 10,- per day.
 This of course depends on you as a person and on the voyage you are on.
 When you are on a voyage with a lot of sailing, we can imagine you spend less time in the bar!
 The bar bill amounts over the duration of the voyage and has to be paid at the end of the voyage.
 This can be done in Euro's and Dollars.

 - What kind of bag should I bring?

 Storage room in the cabins is limited, we advise to bring a duffel bag you can completely fold away.

 For a general packing list please look here.

-- Which diets can EUROPA cater to on board
+- Which diets are possible on board?

-- When do I fly back home after my voyage?
+- When do I fly back home after my voyage

 Disembarkation from EUROPA is in the morning, and although we will do our best to be in the harbour at the disembarkation time we set, EUROPA is still a sailing vessel, and thus wind and weather dependent.
 Therefore we advise to fly late in the afternoon or in the evening of the disembarkation day.
 Or stay another day in port and check out your new surroundings.